This probably is the most “luxurious” & comfortable weekend short pants I have ever made for myself – “The Weekender“.

 Cut the fabric out according to the pattern (including seam allowance).

-Place the pocket (with right side down) on the front pattern.
+Place the pocket (with the right side down) on the front pattern.
 Align the pocket markings & pin.
 Sew from mark to mark.
 Snip the seam allowance on the markings.

 Turn, press & topstitch near the pocket edge & ¼” from it.